Jeet Toshi

-Priyanka "Jeet" Toshi (born 30 April 1991) is an Indian mixed martial artist and boxer based in Bahrain.
-She is the first female MMA fighter to represent India professionally at ONE Championship in 2012.
-In 2019, she became the first female professional boxer to represent Bahrain at international level.
+Priyanka "Jeet" Toshi (born 30 April 1991) is an Indian-Bahraini mixed martial artist and professional boxer.
+She is the first female mixed martial artist to represent India professionally at ONE Championship in 2012.
+In 2019, she became the first female professional boxer to represent Bahrain at the international level.

 Early and personal life

 Toshi started out competing in kickboxing competitions when she was 16 in Delhi.

 Mixed martial arts career

 ONE Championship

 In 2012, Toshi became the first Indian fighter to sign with ONE Championship.
 She made her debut against Nicole Chua at War of the Lions in Singapore and lost the fight via rear-naked choke.

 In 2015, Toshi got her first win in ONE by defeating Cambodia's Tharoth Sam at ONE Championship: Kingdom of Khmer via unanimous decision.

 Boxing career

 Toshi made her boxing debut for Bahrain on 5 November 2019 in the Sovereign Boxing Championship held at Dubai.
 She defeated India's Gisel Camoens and won the bout by unanimous decision.

-In 2022, Toshi participated in the first edition of Bahrain's Domestic Boxing event held by Bahrain Boxing Federation and became the champion in the Women’s Elite 50kg category defeating her compatriot Jyoti Singh.
+In 2022, Toshi participated in the first edition of Bahrain's Domestic Boxing event held by Bahrain Boxing Federation and became the champion in the Women’s Elite 50 kg category defeating her compatriot Jyoti Singh.